You can run PHP Insights in your CI by defining a level you want to reach with the options

 Disable Security Check

-In case you develop a library or a plugin, it could be compatible with a large panel of dependencies versions.
+In case you develop a library or a plugin, it could be compatible with a large panel of dependency versions.

 So you can launch your